atSteini/SignalCorrelation/README.md

-# Steinkellner-SignalCorrelation
+# Signal Correlation
-A project that demonstrates, how noisy signals acn still be decoded.
+A project that demonstrates, how noisy signals can still be decoded.
+Work for a school project :school_satchel:.